onlyquake/xonotic-wiki/Key-Hunt.md

 1. The key carrier destroyed/lost the key due to own clumsiness: The team is “punished” by rewarding all other teams with a few points.
 This will appear as “destroyed” in the scoreboard
 2. An opponent pushed the key carrier violently into the abyss or a deadly liquid which destroyed the key.
 This awards the attacking team some points.
 This will be counted under “pushes” in the scoreboard

-Finally, you can drop your keys by pressing the “Drop flag/key” control.
+Finally, you can drop a key by pressing the “Drop flag/key” control.
 It's [F] by default.

 Scoring
 -------